 SOAN 253 - Comparative Cultures 3 hours

 A descriptive and comparative perspective on a substantial number of diverse cultures and societies at a level embracing environmental, techno-economic, cultural-historical, and other social factors.
-Prerequisite: SOAN 191 or permission of instructor.
+Prerequisite: SOAN 191.

 SOAN 310 - Social Stratification 3 hours